kailee0422/RNN-Transformer/Final Project -IRC/README.md

-#  Docker Guide: Build & Share Your Streamlit App
+#  Guide: Build & Share IRC

 This guide will help you:

-1. Build your own Docker environment for a Streamlit app
+1. Build your own Docker environment for an IRC
-2. Run your app locally
+2. Run your IRC locally
 3. Export and share the Docker image with others